GalSagie/GalSagie.github.io/_posts/2016-5-15-kuryr-existing-networks.md

 However, we see strong use cases that users may want to connect containers to the same network from two different Docker Swarm instances for example.

-Enabling this is rather simple with the above feature, we will just need to manage tags pair a Docker Swarm environment, this is something we are looking to support really soon.
+Enabling this is rather simple with the above feature, we will just need to manage tags per a Docker Swarm environment, this is something we are looking to support really soon.

 # Summary